15 Low Maintenance Chemistry Labs that Teach Big Concepts

 Even though they’re simple, they’re not easy.
 You can read more about how I use lab conclusions to get my students to utilize critical thinking.

 All of these labs are available in my full year chemistry lab book.
 I spent years building and collecting all my lab activities together.
-In this post I’ll highlight XX of my favorites.
+In this post I’ll highlight 15 of my favorites.
 When the labs are available on their own, I will link them.

 full year chemistry lab manual book